ASHS07X/EpiWatch-Outbreak-Detection/README.md

 EpiWatch

-EpiWatch is a real-time COVID-19 outbreak visualization dashboard that analyzes global data to display cases, deaths, recovery trends, and geospatial heatmaps using interactive charts and maps.
+EpiWatch is a real-time outbreak visualization dashboard that analyzes and displays global infectious disease data using interactive charts and geospatial heatmaps.